Bayesian Ego-graph Inference for Networked Multi-Agent Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

 We evaluate BayesG on five benchmark scenarios for adaptive traffic signal control (ATSC), implemented using the SUMO microscopic traffic simulator~\cite{SUMO2018}.
 Each environment simulates peak-hour traffic, with one MDP step corresponding to a fixed control interval.
-Agents observe real-time traffic conditions via induction-loop detectors (ILDs), including vehicle density, queue lengths, and waiting times on incoming lanes.
-Each agent controls a local traffic signal and receives both local and neighbor-level statistics.
-The reward is defined as the negative number of halted vehicles on incoming lanes, normalized by a fixed scale—encouraging queue minimization.
+Agents observe traffic conditions via induction-loop detectors (ILDs), including vehicle density, queue lengths, and waiting times on incoming lanes, and control local traffic signals.
+The reward is the negative number of halted vehicles, normalized by a fixed scale.
+These environments naturally satisfy Definition~\ref{def:Spatiotemporal MDP}: state transitions depend on local and neighbor actions, rewards are localized per agent, and neighborhood structure is fixed by the road network.
+Detailed MDP mappings are in Appendix~\ref{appendix:atsc-mdp}. \footnote{Code and data are available at \url{https://github.com/Wei9711/BayesG}.}

 \textbf{ATSC\_Grid and Monaco.} These two medium-scale scenarios are widely used in prior ATSC benchmarks (e.g., NeurComm~\cite{DBLP:conf/iclr/ChuCK20}). \texttt{ATSC\_Grid} is a synthetic $5 \times 5$ network with regular connectivity, while \texttt{Monaco} replicates a real-world 28-intersection layout.
 Both use a 5-second control interval and run for 720 steps per episode, totaling 3600 seconds of simulated time.
 States include lane-level traffic conditions and neighbor observations.
 Actions correspond to local phase switches, and a 2-second yellow phase is enforced for safety.